momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 * TOC
 {:toc}

 I am developing a web-based version of the app.
 At present, the web-based version of the app uses the ITTC correlation line only.
 I am adding further functionality.
-The standalone version of the webpage is available [here](https://momchil-terziev.github.io/yplusjs/) or by expanding the section below.
+The standalone version of the webpage calculator is available [here](https://momchil-terziev.github.io/yplusjs/) or by expanding the section below.

 <details>
  <summary>Web-based $y^+$ calculator</summary>